 Two in-class exams = 20% (10/19 and 11/23)

-Weekly (or bi-weekly) homework = 50% (one HW=one letter grade!)
+Weekly (or bi-weekly) homework = 50%Term paper, presentation, review = 20%Participation and attitude = 10%Total = 100%

-Term paper and presentation = 20%

-Participation and attitude = 10%

-Total = 100%

 This is a lecture-style course, and attendance is important.
 Interaction during the lecture meetings is encouraged and expected, and a significant percentage of your grade is based on your level of preparation and participation at each class meeting.